 Digital investing platforms, or robo-advisors, offer financial advice and limited human interaction.
-This combination of services is becoming increasingly appealing, thanks to millennials’ and Generation Z's ability and preference to handle their finances online, the pandemic-driven shift to virtual interactions with advisors, and increasing interest in investing in novel assets like cryptocurrency.
+This combination of services is becoming increasingly appealing, thanks to Generation Z's ability and preference to handle its finances online, the pandemic-driven shift to virtual interactions with advisors, and increasing interest in novel assets like cryptocurrency.

-We took a closer look at what the top robo-advisors can (and can't) do, and the type of investors who could benefit from using one.
+In a report with my colleagues Alec Lucas, Dan Culloton, David Kathman, Drew Carter, Elizabeth Templeton, Gabriel Denis, and Lan Anh Tran, we took a closer look at what the top robo-advisors can (and can't) do and the type of investors who could benefit from using one.
 And if robo-advisors sound like a good fit, consider our list of top providers to better understand the options that could work for you.

-You can also dive deeper into the details in the full research report from Amy Arnott, portfolio strategist, and Alec Lucas, manager research strategist for Morningstar Research Services.
+You can also dive deeper into the details in the full research report.